 She also offers a masterclass of composition and a free “Manual Mode Essentials” course for signing up to her mailing list.

 Her blog covers a variety of topics on food photography and styling.

 Brooke Lark has been cooking and shooting food since 2006.
 Her client list includes high profile brands such as General Mills and Disney.

-A professional food photographer and videographer, she shares her knowledge through her online “crash courses”.
-These will teach you everything you need to know to start making stop motion videos or up your food photography game.
+She shares her knowledge through her online “crash courses”.
+These will teach you everything you need to know to up your food photography game.

 Her Facebook group is one of the biggest gatherings of food imagery creators with over 10,000 members!

-We have a great post on best food photography backgrounds to check out next!
+We have a great post on the best food photography backgrounds to check out next!